Understanding Cost Per Impression (CPI/CPM)

 Conclusion

-Understanding and effectively using the Cost Per Impression metric is essential for any digital advertising strategy.
-By keeping a breast of average CPI rates and factors that influence them, advertisers can make informed decisions to optimize their campaigns for maximum impact and cost efficiency.
+Understanding and effectively using the Cost Per Impression (CPI) metric is essential for any digital advertising strategy.
+By staying informed about average CPI rates and the factors that influence them, advertisers can make smarter decisions to optimize their campaigns for maximum impact and cost efficiency.
+However, it’s also crucial to recognize the growing threat of ad fraud, which can distort CPI metrics and undermine campaign performance.